davidaraujo/demo-schema-references/multiple-event-types-in-topic/README.md

 ```

 ### Random application (producer)
-The random producer application is configured to use `RecordNameStrategy` and if the topic is running on a dedicated cluster with `confluent.value.schema.validation=true` and `confluent.key.subject.name.strategy
+The random producer application is configured to use `RecordNameStrategy` and if the topic is running on a **Kafka dedicated cluster** with `confluent.value.schema.validation=true` and `confluent.key.subject.name.strategy
 =io.confluent.kafka.serializers.subject.TopicNameStrategy`, all the records produced will fail.

 ```bash